George Washington and William Lee (George Washington)

 John Trumbull American

-In this famous painting by John Trumbull, Washington is depicted standing on a bluff above the Hudson River with a Black figure assumed to be William Lee—his enslaved valet, groom, and military aide.
-Trumbull had served on Washington’s staff as an aide-de-camp early in the Revolutionary War.
-He painted this work from memory years later, while studying in London.
-It was the first authoritative portrayal of Washington available in Europe, and was soon widely copied.
-Trumbull would have known Lee from their wartime service, yet chose to depict him unnaturalistically in a turban, based on a European "orientalist" convention associated with Black figures.
-An accurate visual portrait of Lee—who Washington freed and granted an annuity in his will—is unknown.
+In this famous painting by Trumbull, Washington is depicted standing above the Hudson River with a Black figure assumed to be William Lee—his enslaved valet, groom, and military aide.
+Trumbull had served on Washington’s staff early in the Revolutionary War.
+He painted this from memory years later while studying in London.
+It was the first authoritative portrayal of Washington available in Europe and was soon widely copied.
+Trumbull would have known Lee, yet he chose to depict him in a turban, based on a European Orientalist convention associated with Black figures.
+An accurate portrait of Lee—whom Washington freed and granted an annuity in his will—is unknown.